The hitchhiker's guide to the IXPE data analysis: Preliminary data processing

 \subsection{Background rejection and subtraction}

-Despite having no polarization, particles contributing to the instrumental background can induce a signal that mimics X-ray polarization.
+Even in the absence of polarization, particles contributing to the instrumental background can induce a signal that mimics X-ray polarization.
 Distinguishing between the X-ray polarimetric signal and such a fake one is very difficult for the \ixpe detectors because particle identification is not straightforward.
 Consequently, hereafter, this fake signal is considered a background-induced polarization.

-In Ref.~\cite{DiMarco23a}, a detailed study to compare the signal due to X-rays to other detected signals was performed to characterize and reject possible background contributions.
+In Ref.~\cite{DiMarco23a}, a detailed study comparing the X-ray signal with other detected signals was performed to characterize and reject potential background contributions.
 Such a comparison permitted the identification of morphological properties of the imaged photoelectric tracks in the \ixpe GPDs, allowing the separation of X-ray-like and particle-like signals.
-In particular, background events due to particles tend to produce longer tracks and lower charge collection per pixel \cite{DiMarco23a,Xie21} in IXPE GPDs because of their virtually constant (and minimal) energy loss; moreover, in these tracks, a higher frequency of active pixels in the track border is found.
-In light of this, Ref.~\cite{DiMarco23a} studied all the available \ixpe track properties to find the optimal ones for background-source decoupling; the useful parameters for this aim are the number of pixels in the track; the energy/charge fraction in the primary cluster over the total charge recorded for the single event, and the number of boundary pixels.
-All these parameters can be found in the \ixpe Level-1 data but not in the Level-2 ones; thus, to associate events included in Level-1 with the ones included in Level-2, only the `TIME' parameter is available.
-Because of this, the background rejection needs to be performed before any time correction.

-In particular, in Ref.~\cite{DiMarco23a} the following strategy has been developed: \begin{itemize} \item Number of pixels: X-rays produce tracks that are larger at higher energy (higher number of active pixels), while background events, although producing longer tracks than X-rays, do not show in the \ixpe energy band such a strong correlation.
+In particular, background events due to particles tend to produce longer tracks and lower charge collection per pixel \cite{DiMarco23a, Xie21} in IXPE GPDs because of their virtually constant (and minimal) energy loss; moreover, in these tracks, a higher frequency of active pixels in the track border is found.
+In light of this, Ref.~\cite{DiMarco23a} studied all the available \ixpe track properties to find the optimal ones for background-source decoupling; the useful parameters for this aim are the number of pixels in the track, the energy/charge fraction in the primary cluster over the total charge recorded for the single event, and the number of boundary pixels.
+All these parameters can be found in the \ixpe Level-1 data but not in the Level-2 ones; thus, to associate events included in Level-1 with the ones included in Level-2, only the \texttt{TIME} parameter is available.
+Because of this, background rejection must be performed before any time correction.
+In particular, in Ref.~\cite{DiMarco23a} the following strategy has been developed: \begin{itemize} \item Number of pixels: X-rays produce tracks that are longer at higher energy (more active pixels), whereas background events, although producing longer tracks than X-rays, do not show such a strong correlation in the \ixpe energy band.
 Because of this, an energy-dependent threshold to identify particle-background events can be applied: